 Asmara Maekel, Eritrea Travel Guide

 The entire city center of Asmara garners recognition as an UNESCO World Heritage Site for its exceptional collection of contemporaryist architecture.
 This comprises Art Deco, Futurist, and Rationalist styles from the Italian colonial period (1930s-1940s).
-Make time to walk the streets and appreciate the preserved buildings.
+Make time to walk the thoroughfares and appreciate the preserved buildings.

 Qohaito (Kohayto), a significant ancient city site, lies outside Asmara and demands permits plus major travel.